ros2/design/articles/115_topic_and_service_name_mapping.md

 - must not end with a single underscore (`_`)

   - rational: if tokens are allowed to end with and start with `_` then `foo_/bar` is indistinguishable from `foo/_bar` if the `/` is replaced with `__`, i.e. both result in `foo___bar`

+- must not be a single underscore (`_`)

+  - rational: this is a special case of "must not end with an underscore"

 - must not have two or more underscores (`__`) repeated anywhere